-Apollo Institutes of Transplant form one of the world’s largest and most comprehensive solid transplant programs.
-The institutes offer a host of state of the art services which include peritoneal and hemo-dialysis, management of liver disease, management of kidney disease, liver and kidney transplantation, corneal transplantation, gastroenterology, endoscopic procedures, GI surgery, pediatric gastroenterology and pediatric transplant services.
+Apollo Institutes of Transplant is one of the world’s largest and most comprehensive solid transplant programs.
+The Hospital offer a host of state of the art services which include peritoneal and hemo-dialysis, management of liver disease, management of kidney disease, liver and kidney transplantation, corneal transplantation, gastroenterology, endoscopic procedures, GI surgery, pediatric gastroenterology and pediatric transplant services.

-Our team of experts are amongst the finest in the world, be it in academic qualifications, clinical expertise, hands-on experience or in research publications.
+Apollo Transplant team of experts are amongst the finest doctors in the world, be it in academic qualifications, clinical expertise, hands-on experience or in research publications.
 Committed to patient centric care , they contribute to our record of unmatched clinical outcomes.

 |Dr. Manish C Varma||View Doctor's Profile|

 |Dr K S Soma Sekhar Rao||View Doctor's Profile|